chrisgrieser/alfred-reminders-today/README.md

 <img alt="Showcase" width=70% src="https://github.com/user-attachments/assets/627ef6de-8fe9-4710-8352-2c63e4be5e67">

 ## Info on version 2.0
 Due to the underlying tool (`reminder-cli`) being abandoned, I rewrote this workflow to work fully standalone.
-This has the drawback some features had to be removed for now:
+This has the drawback that adding from selection/browser tabs and editing reminders features had to be removed.

-- adding from selection/browser tabs
-- editing reminders
-- add at a future date
+Note that this workflow now **requires at least macOS 14**.

 On the upside, this workflow now does not require `reminders-cli` anymore, so you can uninstall it: